CaCatHead/CatJudge/README.md

 # Build project
 $ cmake --build ./build --config Debug --target all -j 18

+# You may need copy this program to the expected directory (optional)
+# $ cp ./build/main /usr/bin/catj

 # You may need copy the default checker to the expected directory (optional)
 # It depends on your previous configuration